December 3 in History

 2010 – The Black Swan was released in theaters.

-2012 (Typhoon) At least 475 people were killed after Typhoon Bopha made landfall in the Philippines.
+2012 (Typhoon) At least 475 people were killed after Typhoon Bopha landed in the Philippines.